Luck-ai/python_assignment_week04/README.md

-# python_assignment_week04
-Python assingment week 4
+this project is about the python assingment week 4